intel-analytics/ipex-llm/docs/docs/Zouwu/tutorials/Autots.md

 ---
 ### **Step 0: Prepare environment**
-We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the enviroments, especially if you want to run automated training on a yarn cluster (yarn-client mode only).
+We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the environments, especially if you want to run automated training on a yarn cluster (yarn-client mode only).
 ```bash
 conda create -n zoo python=3.7 #zoo is conda enviroment name, you can set another name you like.
 conda activate zoo